emanuelmoraes-dev/gl-places/README.md

 ### configuring options
 Copy the file "opts.example.cmake" to "opts.cmake" with the options configurations

+### configuring data
+Copy the file "data/gl-places.example.json" to "data/gl-places.json" with the application configuration

 ### Configuring Environment
 Copy the files "env/debug/env.example.hh" and "env/release/env.example.hh" to "env/debug/env.hh" and "env/release/env.hh" (respectively) with the environments configurations

 #### env/debug/env.hh and env/release/env.hh
 * PL_ENV_SHADERS_DIR: Relative path (from the binary folder) that has the shading source
 * PL_ENV_TEXTURES_DIR: Relative path (from the binary folder) that has the textures
+* PL_ENV_DATA_DIR: Relative path (from the binary folder) that has data files
 * PL_ENV_WINDOW_WIDTH: Initial window width
 * PL_ENV_WINDOW_HEIGHT: Initial window heith
 * PL_ENV_WINDOW_TITLE: Window title